Melbourne: Top 10 Things to Do

 Outside No 28 with Stingray

-Note: Since our trip to Australia, Neighbours has been cancelled, although it is soon about to be reprieved – hooray!
-So I have left this in my blog because it was one of the highlights of the trip and hopefully set tours will resume again soon…
+Note: Since our trip to Australia, Neighbours has been cancelled, and then reprieved again – hooray!
+So I have left this in my blog because it was one of the highlights of the trip and hopefully set tours will resume again soon.
+In the meantime, it is still possible to visit the famous street on you own.
+Pin Oak Court is in the suburb of Vermont South which is 18 miles from central Melbourne.
+Details on how to get there can be found here.

 Ramsay Street sign